benber86/benber86.github.io/alcx_early.md

   <img src="assets/alchemix_tvl_functions.png">
 </div>

-When comparing the way assets are staked across Alchemix's functions also shows an apparent difference:
+Comparing the way assets are staked across Alchemix's functions also shows an apparent difference:

 <div align="center">
   <img src="assets/alchemix_tvl_early_percent.png">
   <img src="assets/alchemix_tvl_late_percent.png">
 </div>

-However, the distribution is skewed by the Vault, where a few early users account for over 75% of the TVL.
+However, the distribution is skewed by the Vault, where a few early users account for over 75% of the TVL and several hundred millions USD.
 If we only consider the distribution of TVL across the 4 ALCX farms, we find that there are few actual differences between early and late investors:

 <div align="center">
   <img src="assets/alchemix_tvl_early_percent_farms.png">